dan-german/issTracker/README.md

 # issTracker #

-issTracker is an iOS application written in swift that tracks the International Space Station’s orbit and notifies sightings (visible to the naked eye) based on user location.
+issTracker is an iOS application written in Swift that tracks the International Space Station’s orbit and notifies sightings (visible to the naked eye) based on user location.

 ### Setting up ###